 Inbound methods are better than outbound in some situations, and the reverse is true for others.
 There are even three types of outbound calls, with each working best for different groups of people.

 Bearing that in mind, it’s not fair to assume that outbound calls are inherently inferior simply because some statistics article says so.
 At the end of the day, it’s how you interpret it and the method of obtaining those numbers that really matter.

 Perhaps those statistics that imply the superiority of inbound methods looked at situations where inbound methods work better?

 Let us show you the other side of the coin.
-Let’s look at some powerful outbound call stats can be in helping you drive results.
+Let’s look at some powerful outbound call stats that can be in helping you drive results.

 2. 62% of marketers say that their organization’s outbound marketing efforts are effective.
 (Hubspot)